Bloomers: Fashion bloomers (skirted)

 Women responded with a variety of costumes, many inspired by the pantaloons of Turkey, and all including some form of pants.
 By the summer of 1850, various versions of a short skirt and trousers, or "Turkish dress", were being worn by readers of the Water-Cure Journal as well as women patients at the nation's health resorts.
 After wearing the style in private, some began wearing it in public.
 In the winter and spring of 1851, newspapers across the country carried startled sightings of the dresses.

+The wearing of bloomers—a woman wearing pants, a men's garment—was a question of power.
+The symbolism of bloomers was enormous.
+Men felt threatened by them, and sometimes disparaged women wearing them as "Amazons" or "male impersonators".